DevelopersRising/DevelopersRising/SocialMediaGuidelines.md

 1. To build a presence online which potentially allows us to reach more developers and collaborators, in the following ways:
    1. following and engaging with social media profiles within the broad interest topics of "developers" and "programming"
    2. to share interesting content that we believe will engage or benefit the wider developer community

-This document will mainly cover point 2a and 2b above.

 ## Channels